gmamaladze/gmamaladze.github.io/README.md

 # PDF will auto-regenerate when you edit cv-printable.typ or cv.json
 # PDF is available at http://localhost:4000/George_Mamaladze_CV.pdf

-# To preview print version in browser, press ctrl+p

 # Stop the containers when done
 docker-compose down